saintsama98/Gauge-keeper/README.md

 # Banana Markets Keeper

-Off-chain agent for the Vault Router (Banana Markets) ERC-4626 diamond.
+Off-chain agent for the Vault Router (https://github.com/jayeshy14/Vault-Router.git) ERC-4626 diamond.
 It reads live market state, decides a risk-gated target allocation, and submits curator-permissioned transactions on a schedule.
 It deploys **no oracle and no contracts** — it reads the strategies' existing on-chain views (and one public